 Riding out the (hopefully) waning days of winter here in New York, we can’t help but daydream about thoughts of white sand beaches, turquoise waters and slow, breathtaking sunsets to distract us from the current

 cold freezing temps.
 Luckily, with the wealth of easily accessible locales boasting said wish list right here in the continental United States, this is one dream that can easily become a reality for our fellow Stateside beach bums.
-No passport or achingly long flight needed – just grab your bikini, oversized shades and SPF and get ready to say hello to your endless summer.
+No passport or achingly long flight needed – just grab your swimsuit, oversized shades and SPF and get ready to say hello to your endless summer.

 Nicknamed the “World’s Luckiest Fishing Village,” Destin has come a long way from it’s sleepy fishing town roots (stretching back to the 1830s) to become one of the most popular spots on the Florida Panhandle today.
 This peninsular paradise located off the northwest Florida mainland maintains an intimate, friendly atmosphere among 13,000 year-round residents and 40,000+ in the summer, offering everything a bonafide beach bum could ask for: posh beach houses, luxury beachfront condos, snorkeling, scuba diving, glistening emerald waters and of course, that perfect, sugar-white sand.